JohnBennington94/JB-Geb-Automation/README.md

 ## Running all Tests with Gradle

-Running the 'build' task on Gradle will run all tests in chrome - as per the setting in the build.gradle file
+Running the 'build' task on Gradle will initialise the project and run all tests in chrome - as per the setting in the build.gradle file

 All tests can also be run via the following command: